 A lesser well known variant of Sencha is Kabusecha.
 Kabusecha is produced from the leaves of a tea plant that has been shaded for 7 to 14 days before harvest.
 This shading preserves the amino acids in the leaves and stops them from reacting with the sunlight to produce Polyphenols.
 This gives the tea a stronger Umami flavor.

 Shincha is the first harvest after the plant’s dormant period.
-Shincha is only lightly steam dried, so the leaves are more fresh , and, because of this, prone to faster rates of passive oxidation.
-This tea should be enjoyed shortly after it has been processed.
+Shincha is only lightly steamed dried less, so the leaves are more fresh , and, because of this, prone to faster rates of passive oxidation.
+This teas should be enjoyed shortly after they have been processed.

 Bancha is a lower grade Green tea that is picked toward the end of the harvest season.